The Bridge (Banks novel): Plot summary

-The three main characters represent different elements of the protagonist.
-Alex (full name hinted to be Alexander Lennox, but never explicitly named), John Orr and The Barbarian are one.
+The three main characters represent different elements of the protagonist. (never explicitly named), John Orr and The Barbarian are one.

-Alex is a real person, born in Glasgow, who studied geology and engineering at the University of Edinburgh, fell in love with Andrea Cramond while there, and has continued their (open) relationship ever since.
+The main character is a real person, born in Glasgow, who studied geology and engineering at the University of Edinburgh, fell in love with Andrea Cramond while there, and has continued their (open) relationship ever since.
 He is embittered by his betrayal of his working-class roots (he has become a manager and partner in his engineering firm), the Cold War, successive Thatcher governments, and the failure of his relationship under the pressure of Andrea's French lover's terminal illness.
 While returning from a sentimental reunion with an old friend in Fife, during which alcohol and cannabis are consumed, he becomes distracted by the power and beauty of the Forth Railway Bridge while driving on the neighbouring Forth Road Bridge and crashes his car.
 While in a coma in hospital, he relives his life up to the crash.

 "He glanced back at the roadway of the bridge as it rose slowly to its gentle, suspended summit.
 The surface was a little damp, but nothing to worry about.
 No problems.
 He wasn’t going all that fast anyway, staying in the nearside lane, looking over at the rail bridge downstream.
 A light winked at the far end of the island under the rail bridge’s middle-section.